goodloops-ai/looplib/readme.md

 ## Getting Started

 To use `looplib` in your Deno project, you need to include it in your `deno.json` file.
+It is important to include the entries for both `looblib` and `looplib/` in order for the library to work properly.

 Here is a basic example of how to do this: